Important note: Unfortunately, our products are not available in your country. If you have any questions, please contact our support.

 TISSUE ANCHORING SYSTEM TAS

 The TAS was developed to provide a reliable fixation to the sacrospinous ligament (SSL).
-It is composed of a polypropylene anchor with an attached polypropylene suture.
-The TAS serves to provide:
+The TAS is composed of a polypropylene anchor with an attached polypropylene suture.
+With its six circumferentially arranged polypropylene spikes and the safety stop at the bottom of the anchor,

 • Reliable fixation

-• Safety with regard to vascular and neural structures
+• Safety with regard to vascular and neural structures, due to the additional protection tube provided for the implantation procedure

 4_ok